Eyeing 2020, White House steps up ‘socialism’ attack on Dems

 - German town defends seizing family's pet, selling it on eBay

-Pence is taking aim at “Medicare for all” and the Green New Deal, policy proposals prominent in the crowded Democratic contest for the presidential nomination.
+Pence also took aim at “Medicare for all” and the Green New Deal, policy proposals prominent in the crowded Democratic contest for the presidential nomination.

-The Medicare proposal really means “quality health care for none,” Pence says.
-And “the only thing green” about the Democrats’ environmental framework to combat climate change, the vice president says, “is how much green it’s going to cost taxpayers if we do it: $90 trillion.”
+The Medicare proposal really means “quality health care for none,” Pence said.
+And “the only thing green” about the Democrats’ environmental framework to combat climate change, the vice president said, “is how much green it’s going to cost taxpayers if we do it: $90 trillion.”

+Pence called Sen. Bernie Sanders, the Vermont independent who is making a second run for the Democratic presidential nomination, an “avowed socialist” and said Sanders epitomized Democratic candidates and officials who “have papered over the failed policies of socialism with bumper-sticker slogans and slick social media campaigns.”

 White House economic adviser Larry Kudlow told the conference on Thursday that Americans should “put socialism on trial and then convict it.”
 Trump was expected to deliver a similar message when he addresses the conference on Saturday.